SFUStatgen/SFUStatgen.github.io/resources.md

 * These days we do most of our computationally-demanding work on [Compute Canada](https://computecanada.ca).
 See our [Compute Canada introduction](resources/computecan.html) page for information on registering with Compute Canada and using their resources.
 * [GitHub](https://github.com) is an essential tool for code development and collaboration.
-See the [Pro Git](https://git-scm.com/book/en/v2) online book to learn more about git and GitHub, or our [Git with RStudio](resources/GitRStudioDoc.pdf) documentation for tips on working with git in RStudio and resolving conflicts that sometimes arise when working with collaborators.
+See the [Pro Git](https://git-scm.com/book/en/v2) online book to learn more about git and GitHub, [configuring RStudio to use git](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN), or our [Git with RStudio](resources/GitRStudioDoc.pdf) documentation for tips on working with git in RStudio and resolving conflicts that can arise when working with collaborators.
 * The Department's [computing resources](https://www.sfu.ca/stat-actsci/research/research-resources/computing-research.html) webpage gives information on getting help at SFU, access to our Unix network, and links to software that is available to SFU faculty, staff and students.
 * Advice on scientific computing for [beginners](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510) and more [advanced](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745) users, from the people who developed the [Software and Data Carpentry](https://carpentries.org/) workshops.